San Miguel, Bulacan: Education

-The Municipality of San Miguel, Bulacan is served by an extensive network of educational institutions at the elementary, secondary, and tertiary levels.
+San Miguel is served by an extensive network of educational institutions at the elementary, secondary, and tertiary levels.
 The municipality is home to numerous public and private schools, along with institutions for technical and higher education.

 There are two schools district offices which govern all educational institutions within the municipality.
 They oversee the management and operations of all private and public, from primary to secondary schools.
 These are San Miguel North District Office, and San Miguel South District Office.